6 Facet Syndrome Exercises for Neck Pain Relief

 Think of these exercises as a way to build a natural brace for your neck.
 By creating stability and restoring a healthy range of motion, you can manage your symptoms and get back to feeling more like yourself.
 Remember to listen to your body and move gently, especially when you’re just starting out.

-Chin Tucks to Strengthen Deep Neck Muscles
+1. Chin Tucks for Deep Neck Strength

 This simple move is fantastic for strengthening the deep muscles in the front of your neck, which are crucial for proper posture and spine stability.
 To start, sit or stand tall.
 Place two fingers on your chin for guidance.
 Without tilting your head down, gently tuck your chin and pull your head straight back, as if you’re trying to make a double chin.
 You should feel a gentle stretch at the back of your neck.
 Hold this position for about 3 to 5 seconds, then relax.
 Aim to complete 2 or 3 sets of 10 repetitions.
 This exercise helps counteract the forward-head posture that often contributes to chronic neck pain.

-Gentle Neck Rotations to Improve Mobility
+2. Gentle Neck Rotations for Better Mobility

 Stiffness is a common complaint with facet joint issues, and gentle rotations can help restore your neck’s range of motion.
 Sit up straight with your shoulders relaxed and down.
 Slowly and smoothly turn your head to the right, going only as far as feels comfortable.
 Hold for a moment, then return to the center and repeat on the left side.
 The key here is to avoid any sharp or painful movements.
 Think of it as gently reminding your neck how it’s supposed to move.
 Performing 10 to 15 of these slow rotations can help ease stiffness and improve your ability to turn your head without discomfort.

-Levator Scapulae Stretches to Relieve Tension
+3. Levator Scapulae Stretches to Ease Tension

 This stretch targets a muscle that runs from your shoulder blade to your neck and is often a major source of tension.
 While sitting in a chair, hold onto the seat with your right hand to keep your shoulder down.
 Gently bring your chin toward your chest and turn your head to the left.
 Now, use your left hand to apply light pressure to the back of your head, guiding it down toward your left armpit until you feel a stretch along the right side of your neck.
 Hold for 15 to 20 seconds, breathing deeply.
 Repeat this 3 times on each side to loosen tight muscles and relieve pressure on your facet joints.